L-Azymm/Luqman-Aziem/Cryptography - CBS 2373/Assessments/4. Practical Test 30%/Practical_Test_2/README.md

 Ok so first off this is only for the `umcompyle6` and `PyInstxtractor-ng` (i hate this name, its hard to remember and say🤣)

-after installing both of em using
+after installing both of em using this command

 ```powershell
 pip install uncompyle6